petermeissner/crossword.r/cran-comments.md

-## this is a re-submission
+## This is a minor update

-- your complaints: "please improve your Rd-files""
-- --> done: fields and methods documented
+- Fix: The license file did not specify an author.

 ## Test environments
-* local Ubuntu, 16.04, R 3.4.3
+* local Win10, R 3.5.2
-* Ubuntu 14.04 (on travis-ci), R 3.4.3
+* Ubuntu 14.04 (on travis-ci), R 3.5.2
 * win-builder (devel and release)